League of German Girls: History

 As in the HJ, separate sections of the BDM existed, according to the age of participants.
-Girls between the ages of 10 and 14 were members of the Young Girl's League (Jungmädelbund, JM), and girls between the ages of 14 and 18 were members of the Bund Deutscher Mädel (BDM) proper.
+Girls between the ages of 10 and 14 were members of the Young Girls' League (Jungmädelbund, JM), and girls between the ages of 14 and 18 were members of the Bund Deutscher Mädel (BDM) proper.
 In 1938, a third section was added, known as Faith and Beauty (Glaube und Schönheit), which was voluntary and open to girls between 17 and 21 and was intended to groom them for marriage, domestic life, and future career goals.
 Ideally, girls were to be married and have children once they were of age, but importance was also placed on job training and education.

 At the beginning of World War II, the Reichsarbeitsdienst (National Labour Service; RAD) became compulsory also for young women.
 It lasted half a year.
 Many young women became Blitzmädel (Wehrmachthelferin or female armed forces helpers) during World War II.

 While these ages are general guidelines, there were some exceptions for members holding higher (salaried) leadership positions, starting at the organizational level of "Untergau".
 As regards lower (honorary) positions, even members of the JM could apply for them after two years of membership and would then obtain such a position typically at the age of 13.
 The higher leadership was recruited from members over 18 and was expected to maintain salaried office for no more than 10 years, and to leave the BDM by the age of 30.
 As a general rule, members had to leave when they were married and especially when they had children.